Unlock free trial

 That’s why we have direct media buying.
 Think of it as a more “premium” buying method, where the advertiser and publisher “discuss” where and which ad goes where.

-This all happens with the help of an ad server – a web server that hosts information about ads and delivers them to digital platforms.
-In the past, an ad server was the only tool to buy & sell ads, and throughout the years, it has changed a lot.
+This all happens with the help of an ad server – a web server that hosts information about ads and delivers ads to digital platforms.
+In the past, an ad server was the only tool to buy & sell ads and analyze data, but throughout the years, it has changed a lot.

-In addition to campaign optimization, modern ad servers can even support OpenRTB and act as SSPs.
+In addition to optimizing advertising campaigns, modern ad servers can even support OpenRTB, act as SSPs, and access multiple ad exchanges.
 Ad servers come in many different forms and differ depending on:

 • User’s access to placements (1st-party vs 3rd-party vs unified);